 Karin Wårdell, is professor of biomedical engineering.
 She received an MSc in electrical engineering and applied physics in 1987 from Linköping Institute of Technology (LiTH) and a PhD in Biomedical Instrumentation in 1994.
-Since 2002 she is a full professor at the Department of Biomedical Engineering, and head of the Neuroengineering lab.
+Since 2002 she is a full professor at the Department of Biomedical Engineering, and head of the Neuroengineering group.

 Her international experiences involve research visits at Yale Medical School, USA; University of New South Wales, Australia; RWTH Aachen University, Germany; FHNW Basel Switzerland and participation in the EC-project HIRELADO and IMPACT.